 Bagels Beyond Boundaries provides an informal space for students, staff and faculty to engage in discussion over bagels and coffee.
 Speakers from different sectors illuminate examples from their own experience or research on ways to bring people together across boundaries to address a particular issue.
-These discussions typically take place on one Friday morning each month.
+These discussions typically take place on once a month throughout the semester.